MarkusEggerInc/CODEFrameworkDocs/Select WPF TextBoxes on Entry.md

+# Selecting Textbox Content on Entry

-﻿WPF TextBoxes do not automatically select their content when the cursor moves into them.
+WPF TextBoxes do not automatically select their content when the cursor moves into them.
 CODE Framework supports a feature that remedies the situation.
 Using the Ex object, one can set select-on-entry behavior.
 Consider the following 3 TextBoxes:

 ```
 <TextBox Text="Test" c:Ex.SelectOnEntry="True" />